Juan González de Mendoza: Biography

 First page of the chapter on Chinese language in González de Mendoza's 1585 book, reproducing the characters published by Escalante in 1577.
 According to Staunton, of the two characters shown on this page, the first (said to mean "heaven") is hard to identify, although he guesses that it might be 𨺩 (a variant of 乾).
 Modern Chinese translators of González de Mendoza's books suggest that 穹 may have been meant.

 (May it though be a combination of two characters, with the one on top being a 天, perhaps in seal script?).
 The second (said to mean "king") is a poorly written 皇.

-González de Mendoza was born at Torrecilla en Cameros (La Rioja (Spain)) in 1545.
+González de Mendoza was born at Torrecilla en Cameros (La Rioja) in 1545.
 He joined the army but after some years resigned to enter the Order of Saint Augustine.
 He published his most famous text in 1585, Historia de las cosas más notables, ritos y costumbres del gran reyno de la China.
 It was based on the journals of Miguel de Luarca, whose 1580 trip to Ming China provided a simple majority thereof.
 He never set foot in China, but spent two years in Mexico before returning to Spain.

 On 31 May 1593, he was appointed during the papacy of Pope Clement VIII as Bishop of Lipari.
-On 7 June 1593, he was consecrated bishop by Filippo Spinola, Cardinal-Priest of Santa Sabina, with Cristóbal Senmanat y Robuster, Bishop of Orihuela, and Lorenzo Celsi (bishop), Bishop of Castro del Lazio, serving as co-consecrators.
+On 7 June 1593, he was consecrated bishop by Filippo Spinola, Cardinal-Priest of Santa Sabina, with Cristóbal Senmanat y Robuster, Bishop of Orihuela, and Lorenzo Celsi, Bishop of Castro del Lazio, serving as co-consecrators.

 On 24 May 1599, he resigned as Bishop of Lipari.
 On 7 May 1607, he was appointed during the papacy of Pope Paul V as Bishop of Chiapas.
 On 17 November 1608, he was appointed during the papacy of Pope Paul V as Bishop of Popayán.
 He served as Bishop of Popayán until his death on 14 February 1618.